 Some Final Caulk Talk And Thoughts On GE Supreme Paintable Silicone Caulk

 And that’s it – on to the next gap!
 Do all the narrower gaps first, then re-cut the tip when you’re ready to attack the bigger air-leaking cracks.
 For really large gaps – wider than ¼” – push in a piece of backer rod slightly wider than the gap before caulking.
 Looking for more info on caulk, or tips on caulking projects?
-Check out GE’s “Caulk it like you mean it” playlist on YouTube.
+Check out GE’s “How to Apply Interior Sealants” video on YouTube.

 I found the GE Supreme Paintable Silicone Caulk very easy to work with.
 It flowed smoothly, was easy to “tool” with my gloved finger, and it adhered very well to every surface I used it on – even our weathered wood and aluminum window flashing on a cold day.
 Given its flexibility and 100% waterproof qualities, I anticipate the exterior portion of this caulk job in particular will fare much better than the previous effort, which failed miserably.